Checkless chess

 Checkless chess, also known as prohibition chess, is a chess variant where neither player may give check unless it is checkmate.
 All other rules are as in regular chess.
 The origin of the game is unknown, dating from the mid-19th century.
-The variant is a popular problem theme, usually requiring a fairy mate.
+The variant is a popular chess problem theme, usually requiring a fairy mate.

 Observations

 The single rule change has a profound impact on gameplay.
 Since the king is immune to most attacks as long as it avoids being checkmated, checks cannot be used to gain time or chase the king to an unsafe position.
 Also, mating patterns are generally significantly more difficult to execute.

 Another effect of this rule is that the king, immune from attack, is now a powerful force.
 The king can defend pieces by placing itself such that their capture would place the king in check.
 The king can advance into the enemy position, creating havoc in the enemy camp as enemy pieces need to avoid moving to squares from which they would give check.